microsoft/hi-ml/docs/source/datasets.md

 ### Overwriting existing output datasets

-When creating an output dataset with the same name as an existing dataset, the default behaviour of `hi-ml` is to overwrite the existing dataset to avoid uploading errors.
-If you wish to disable this behaviour, it can be controlled using the `overwrite_existing` parameter:
+When creating an output dataset with the same name as an existing dataset, the default behaviour of `hi-ml` is to overwrite the existing datasets.
+This is as if a run fails during the upload stage, corrupt files may be created.
+Allowing overwriting means that these corrupt datasets will not cause errors.
+If you wish to disable this behaviour, it can be controlled using the `overwrite_existing` parameter (only available in sdk v1, hence setting `strictly_aml_v1=True`):

 ```python
 from health_azure import DatasetConfig, submit_to_azure_if_needed